madeindigio/aidd/mdbook/en/src/mcp.md

-# Best utils in MCP
+# Best Utilities in MCP

 In this section, we help you configure the most common MCP utilities so you can maximize their potential.